MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Action is always required** If approval or task is always required at this step, select the Action is always required for this step option.

-Keep in mind, if you select this option, it doesn’t mean that this step will *always* occur in the workflow; rather, it means that any document *that reaches this step* must always be approved or the task be completed.
+Keep in mind, if you select this option, it doesn't mean that this step will *always* occur in the workflow; rather, it means that any document *that reaches this step* must always be approved or the task be completed.

 To understand this better, consider the following workflow illustration.
-There are two approval paths for purchase orders: one for purchase orders for Adventure Works, the other for purchase orders for Contoso, Ltd. Notice that when a purchase order for Contoso, Ltd. reaches step 2b, Jill’s approval is always required.
-Purchase orders for Adventure Works will never reach step 2b, so Jill’s approval is not required in those situations.
+There are two approval paths for purchase orders: one for purchase orders for Adventure Works, the other for purchase orders for Contoso, Ltd. Notice that when a purchase order for Contoso, Ltd. reaches step 2b, Jill's approval is always required.
+Purchase orders for Adventure Works will never reach step 2b, so Jill's approval is not required in those situations.

 ![A close up of a map Description automatically generated](media/593b35ed918329627fc97968fe021ce3.jpg)